Sunday, September 10, 2006

 Which brings us here to the banana pancake.
 This comes with vanilla ice cream, a rather generous portion of walnuts, red current (and sauce) and grilled bananas.
 I'm not sure if it shows up well enough for you all in the pictures.
 Warm and fluffy and each piece is what I approximate to be the equivalent of two McD hotcakes.
 And these are heaps better.

-And now to a little bit of the downside.
+And now to a bit of the downside.
 We did get ourselves coffee and tea.
-The cappucino was decent.
+The cappuccino was decent.
 But that was all it is.
 Definitely nothing to shout about.
 The hot lemon tea was also simply just that.
 Nothing exotic or even remotely beyond the realms of mundane as a beverage.
 At $8 a cuppa, I did feel that it was way overpriced.
 Coffee and tea aren't expensive drinks.

 7 comments: